Poikilos/KivySpinningBunnies/README.md

 Kivy imperative rotation could only be better with bunnies--so we added them.
 ![Screenshot](https://github.com/expertmm/kivy_spinning_bunnies/blob/master/screenshot01.png)

-The purpose of this program is to demonstrate PushMatrix, Rotate, then PopMatrix, which is how to rotate something in Kivy, using purely imperative (Python) code (no declarative [kv language] code).
+The purpose of this program is to demonstrate rotation using PushMatrix, Rotate, then PopMatrix, which is how to rotate something in Kivy, using purely imperative (Python) code (no declarative [kv language] code).
 This code is a valuable start for making games.

 ##Usage: